 What happens when you use an incorrect pencil grip?
 Try writing with your wrist, hand, or arm and see how much movement is in the wrist.
 You may even see your arm muscles moving.

-Not only does incorrect position fatigue the hand, wrist, and arm muscles, but it also covers the letters and blocks your vision while writing.
+Not only does incorrect position fatigue the hand, wrist, and arm muscles, it also covers the letters and blocks your vision while writing.
 A correct pencil grip provides a much clearer view of the letters.

 Teaching Pencil Grip

 Proper pencil grip may feel unnatural to your child at first, but they will get used to it.
 Many children will start with a correct grip if you help them and then switch to what they are used to.

 How often do you stop your child and have him or her use the correct pencil grip?
 As often as you can without frustrating them too much.
 Read your child’s cues and don’t push too hard.